coldshower/airport-dist/README.md

 *B. This is not a complete project.*

 This is only a bare minimum of potential requirements.
 The airport dataset that this project draws from has gaps and the app does not protect against this.
 I chose not to since this functionality depends on the type of data made available.
-Were I to use a different API, my code would vary.
+Were I to use a different API, my code would differ.
 It is up to you to ask about potential datasets to use, and build appropriate error-handling.

 Some features you may choose to implement as well: persistent past routes saved to a table that can also be selected, ability to select